ckan/ckan/doc/maintaining/datastore.rst

 When a resource is added to the DataStore, you get:

 * Automatic data previews on the resource's page, using the :ref:`Data Explorer extension <data-explorer>`
-* The `The DataStore API`_: search, filter and update the data, without having to download and upload the entire data file
+* `The DataStore API`_: search, filter and update the data, without having to download and upload the entire data file

 The DataStore is integrated into the :doc:`CKAN API </api/index>` and